-Gapsquare is a tool that allows organisation to measure their gender pay gap, and obtain insightful visual representations of their gender analysis and workforce composition.
-Our team has worked closely alongside the new Government regulations that requires companies with over 250 employees to publish data on their gender pay gap.
+Our team has worked closely alongside the new UK Government regulations that requires companies with over 250 employees to publish data on their gender pay gap.
 Our user-friendly tool helps companies be compliant and transparent in accordance with the new regulations.

 You can also purchase our COMP tool, or PRO tool by signing up in a similar way here and we can support you in uploading your companies’ data.

 Once you have uploaded your dataset, Gapsquare will analyse your data and most of the key information will already appear in the correct fields.
-Should you wish to include or exclude some variables from your results, you can drag and drop fields from the top left hand side of the menu to the fields area on the right.
+Should you wish to include or exclude some variables from your results, you can select and deselect variables in the mapping area.

 Once Gapsquare processed your data, you can visualize your report which provides you with a series of results.
 The gender pay gap in your organisation is calculated as the raw gender pay gap, defined as the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.